Sarah Sophia Whittle

 Baba Robert's Ayah was his nursemaid in Indian terminology, though in Chinese terminology she would be called his Amah, both very respectable titles.
 For once, Wikipedia isn't terribly helpful.
 An ayah wasn't necessarily a native woman – Rudyard Kipling's ayah, for example, was a Portuguese Roman Catholic, presumably from Goa.
 In his earliest recollections of childhood in Bombay, recounted in Something of Myself, he tells us "Our ayah was a Portuguese Roman Catholic who would pray – I beside her – at a wayside Cross.
 Meeta, my Hindu bearer, would sometimes go into little Hindu temples where, being below the age of caste, I held his hand and looked at the dimly-seen, friendly Gods."

 Baba Robert's 'China Boy' came as a complete surprise, however, but now I think I understand.
 Unless already equipped with a wife, it was almost essential that a European should engage a 'China boy' immediately upon arrival in the Far East.
 A 'boy' was a virtually indispensible valet, servant, launderer, provisioner, cook, waiter at table, interpreter, amanuensis and factotum.
 He would make any necessary travel arrangements, buy the tickets, pack or unpack the trunks, get them to or from the railway station or quayside.
 He would also organise all the household or mess finances and engage or dismiss junior staff as circumstances required.
 Indeed, as readers of the Wooster and Lord Emsworth stories will immediately recognise, the 'China Boy' was an inscrutable combination of Jeeves and The Efficient Baxter.
-Click here (or here if link is broken) for a very readable account of this system by an old China Hand at the turn of the last century.
+Click here for a very readable account of this system by an old China Hand at the turn of the last century.